 - A hand-drawn inspired look.
 If you look at maps from Lord of the Rings and other fantasy settings, you’ll see the rivers and coastlines are top-down but the mountains and trees are side view.
 The map above is rendered in full 3D (try the rotate_deg and tilt_deg sliders!) but I used a custom projection and outline to more closely match a hand-drawn map.

 - Being able to paint your own features on the map.
 With procedural generation we usually let the system generate everything.
 I wanted to generate something (mountains, valleys, oceans), then let you change those things, and then generate the rest (biomes, rivers).
 Maybe in a future version also let you paint the biomes.
 Making the map paintable also meant I needed to make it fast.

-Status of the project: Finished for now.
+Status of the project: Finished, source code available, but the project is inactive.
 I have a series of blog posts about how I made these maps:

 - History of the project

 - Elevation to match the desired look instead of tweaking the look to match the elevation

 - Distance fields for elevation